The restoration project

 To discover the church from inside, take a virtual tour (produced and offered by the Captiva360 service of Archéotech SA) by clicking on the link below.

-Urgent work
+Required work

 Restoration of interior decor and historical liturgical objects